datalad-handbook/book/docs/usecases/HCP_dataset.rst

 .. index:: ! datalad command; addurls

 The :command:`datalad addurls` command (:manpage:`datalad-addurls` manual)
-allows to create (and update) potentially nested DataLad datasets from a list of download URLs that point to the HCP files in the S3 buckets.
+allows you to create (and update) potentially nested DataLad datasets from a list of download URLs that point to the HCP files in the S3 buckets.
 By supplying subject specific ``.csv`` files that contain S3 download links, a subject ID, a file name, and a version specification per file in the HCP dataset,